 Equine Recurrent Uveitis (Periodic Ophthalmia, Moon Blindness)

-Equine recurrent uveitis has many potential causes, but the end result is damage to the uveal tract.
-Specific conditions or agents that may cause this disorder include certain bacteria, parasitic worms, equine influenza (a viral illness), tooth root abscesses, and hoof abscesses.
+Equine recurrent uveitis is an autoimmune condition, meaning the horse's immune system is causing damage to its own tissues.
+The syndrome occurs after an initial episode of uveitis (see Anterior Uveitis, above), but not all horses with uveitis develop the recurrent form.
+It has many potential causes, but the end result is damage to the uveal tract.
+Specific conditions or agents that may cause this disorder include certain bacteria (including leptospirosis), parasitic worms, viruses (including equine influenza), tooth root abscesses, hoof abscesses, and eye injuries.
 Inflammation can be stimulated by dead or dying larvae of parasites that have unexpectedly migrated to the eye.
 Therefore, active episodes of uveitis are sometimes seen after normal deworming treatments.
+The syndrome occurs more frequently in Appaloosas, warmbloods, and draft breeds, suggesting the condition might also be inherited.

 Signs of active uveitis include frequent squinting, watering eyes, cloudiness of the cornea, and contraction of the pupil.
 An active episode may include inflamed cells infiltrating the retina or choroid, partial separation of the retina, retinal bleeding, and a hazy appearance to the vitreous (the clear “jelly” that fills the eye).
 One or both eyes may be affected.
 When both eyes are affected, it is common for one eye to be more severely inflamed.